 What are common use cases for using a mileage sensor in predictive maintenance?

 If your business maintains a fleet of vehicles, you’ll want to use mileage sensors to trigger regular inspections, fluid changes, replacements, or servicing tasks to keep your fleet in good working order.
-Using your CMMS to track the maintenance work will help you schedule these fleet maintenance tasks in an orderly fashion.
-Here are typical mileage-based maintenance tasks:
+Here are typical mileage-based maintenance tasks.

 Every 3,000 to 7,000 Miles

 Ideally, you should follow the maintenance schedule recommended by the vehicle manufacturer.
 For most cars, you should change the oil and filter every 3,000 miles.
 Some cars allow you to wait up to 7,000 miles between changes.
 During these tasks, require that your maintenance technicians also check the power steering fluid levels, windshield wiper fluid levers, transmission fluid levels, coolant levels, exterior lights, and tire pressure.